 High bankruptcy fees

-- You can pay the bankruptcy fees in installments and use a credit or debit card if yours aren’t maxed out, see How to pay your bankruptcy fees for details
+- You can pay the bankruptcy fees in instalments and use a credit or debit card if yours aren’t maxed out, see How to pay your bankruptcy fees for details

 - If you are currently making any payments to unsecured creditors, you should stop making these and put that money towards your bankruptcy fees.